breebchi/challenge-ideas/README.md

 # A coding challenge
-This was a code that I wrote for a company with which I interviewed.
+This was code that I wrote for a company with which I interviewed.

 ## Task 1.1